Free Things to Do on the Amalfi Coast: 20 Best Experiences

 3. Walk Through Atrani

 Atrani is directly next to Amalfi town — 10 minutes on foot — and almost nobody visits it.
 One of the smallest municipalities in Italy, it has a genuine main square, a medieval church, a quiet beach, and an entirely local atmosphere that’s become rare anywhere on the main coast.
-We discovered it on Day 3 of our stay and immediately regretted not finding it on Day 1.
 The prices at Atrani’s restaurants and bars are set for residents rather than tourists — the food is equally good and the experience is more authentic.
+Most visitors discover it by accident on the way to Amalfi; it’s worth finding deliberately, ideally early in the trip.

 Price: Free | Best time: Late afternoon when day-trippers have moved on